Neural delay differential equations: learning non-Markovian closures for partially known dynamical systems: Conclusion

 \section{Conclusion}

+We introduced Neural Delay Differential Equations (NDDEs) as a principled and data-efficient framework for modeling partially observed dynamical systems.
+This approach is motivated on one hand by the Mori-Zwanzig framework first developed in the statistical physics community for accounting for the effect of unobservable quantities onto observed ones; and on the second hand by the Takens' theorem.
+Relying on these frameworks, we leverage the link between unresolved dynamics and explicit time-delay representations via NDDEs, which allow for a continuous-time, physically interpretable, representation of non-Markovian dynamics.
+In particular, we show that the memory term can be approximated with a finite number of learnable delays without loss of generality under smooth dynamics, providing a compact yet expressive formulation for modeling systems with memory.

+Methodologically, we proposed an adjoint-based training procedure for NDDEs with learnable delays, enabling efficient end-to-end optimization over both model parameters and delay variables.
+The accompanying open-source implementation, \texttt{torchdde}, provides an accessible and reproducible platform for future research and applications.

-In this study, we showcased the capability of constant lag neural delay differential equations (NDDEs) to effectively represent partially observed systems.
-The theoretical support for this assertion comes from the Mori-Zwanzig formalism and with its simplification that introduces DDE dynamics.
-We applied NDDEs to synthetic, chaotic, and real-world noisy data, and conducted comparisons with other continuous-depth and memory based models.
-The performed experiments revealed two key insights: firstly, the essential role of memory in accurately capturing dynamics; secondly, it was demonstrated that LSTMs' and Latent ODEs' hidden latent states or ANODEs' latent variables are not the exclusive means or sometimes come short to achieve optimal performance, emphasizing the efficacy of delayed terms as an efficient dynamic memory mechanism.
+Numerical and experimental validations are discussed to assess the efficacy of NDDEs across different settings, including synthetic, chaotic, and real-world noisy data such as the Kuramoto-Sivashinsky equation, and experimental data from cavity-flow configurations.
+The performed experiments revealed two key insights: first, the pivotal role of a form of memory in accurately capturing dynamics; second, it was demonstrated that LSTMs' and Latent ODEs' hidden latent states or ANODEs' latent variables sometimes come short to achieve optimal performance, emphasizing the efficacy of delayed terms as an efficient dynamics memory mechanism.
+In fact, across all scenarios, NDDEs consistently outperformed or matched state-of-the-art continuous-depth and recurrent models while maintaining a smaller parameter footprint and improved interpretability.
+Finally, we revisited the Kuramoto-Sivashinsky configuration using NDDEs as a closure model of a reduced-order model based on Proper Orthogonal Decomposition modes.
+With respect of current state-of-art closure models, the present approach again exhibits superior performance.

-NDDEs come with inherent limitations, such as the linear scaling of its adjoint method with the number of delays (refer to Appendix \ref{app:proof_adjoint} for the case of multiple constant delays).
-Another question is how to determine the optimal number of delays to consider; this said, overestimating the number of delays does not hurt the final performance.
-Promising directions for future research involve exploring an equivalent version of ANODEs with NDDEs to assess whether simpler flows can be learned.
-Additionally, there is a research opportunity to investigate regularization terms that could enhance the NDDE training process.
-Specifically, we are contemplating the inclusion of a penalty term resembling of a delayed mutual information, inspired by the work of \citep{fraser}.